genelet/godbi/README.md

 }
 ```

-where *Model* is the model name, *Action* the action name, *RelateItem* the map between the current data columns to next action's columns, whose values will be used as constraints, *Extra* the manually input constraint on the next action.
+where *Models* are defined as a map between names and instance of type *Model*, and *Model* in *Edge* denotes the name. *Action* is the action name, *RelateItem* the map between the current data columns to next action's columns, whose values will be used as constraints, *Extra* the manually-input constraint on the next action.

 Here is a use case.
 There are two tables, one for family and the other for children, corresponding to models named `ta` and `tb` respectively.
 We search the family name in `ta`, and want to show all children as well.
 Technically, it means we need to run a `Topics` action on *ta*.
 For each row returned, we run *Topics* on *tb*, constrained by the family ID in both the tables.